-Conduct that may lead to disciplinary action (including, but not limited to, removal from class, suspension and/or expulsion) includes conduct on school grounds or at a school-sponsored activity, and conduct off school grounds, as set forth above.
+Conduct that is considered to violate a publicized policy of the Board of Education includes the offenses described below.
+Any such conduct may lead to disciplinary action (including, but not limited to, removal from class, suspension and/or expulsion in accordance with this policy) includes conduct on school grounds or at a school sponsored activity, and conduct off school grounds, as set forth above.
 Such conduct includes, but is not limited to, the following: